josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 [^white-passing]: I now view 'whiteness' as a stand-in for 'culturally alientated from any meaningful roots'.
 Whiteness tends to look like a mix of consumption, colonialism, imperialism, emotional numbness, and cultural vacuousness.
 Or at least, even if some white people don't explicitely embody those values, they are comfortable in ecosystems hospitable to those values.

-[^anarchist]: I'm an actual anarchist right now, have been for a while, but that's neither here nor there.
-Just don't read _The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey_, even if it's just to appreciate the author's simple writing style, and how he's nearly apologetic as he gently destroys argument after argument for state-sponsored violence.
+[^anarchist]: I'm now an actual anarchist, have been for a while, but that's neither here nor there.
+Just don't read [The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey](https://www.goodreads.com/book/show/15794037-the-problem-of-political-authority), even if it's just to appreciate the author's simple writing style, and how he's nearly apologetic as he gently destroys argument after argument for state-sponsored violence.
+I'm not the 'moltov cocktail' anarchist, I'm simply opposed to trying to put the lipstick of legitimacy upon the pig of state-sponsored violence.
+I'm a consentualist, not more, not less.
+Hilariously, it's guaranteed that almost anyone reading these words is, practically, an anarchist in most of their relationships.

 ## Where I ended up